 Invite your friends to bring in a Super Bowl-themed dessert of any kind (a football-shaped Rice Krispie Treat; a cake iced in team colors).
 Assign each one a number, and have the guests vote for their favorite before the sweets are served.

-This "taboo" game (courtesy of King5 News and others) asks you to select a word, such as "football" or "commercial," and penalize any guest who says it during the course of the evening.
+courtesy of King5 News and others) asks you to select a word, such as "football" or "commercial," and penalize any guest who says it during the course of the evening.
 Maybe they have to hold a plank for a full minute, or clear the dishes after dinner.